Winter Garden at Muktinath

 June 1, 6 - 8 pm

-Revered sculptor and painter, Lee Kelly is best known for his massive Cor-Ten and stainless steel sculptures installed throughout the Pacific Northwest.
-Winter Garden at Muktinath, a large freestanding stainless steel sculpture anchors the exhibition of new work and will be shown alongside hand-painted wall sculptures inspired by Kelly's travels.
+Lee Kelly is a revered sculptor and painter of the Pacific Northwest best known for his massive Cor-Ten and stainless steel sculptures.
+Winter Garden at Muktinath, a large freestanding stainless steel sculpture, anchors the exhibition and will be shown alongside hand-painted wall sculptures inspired by Kelly's travels.